-SJJPA's FY 2020/21 and FY 2021/22 "Action Plan" includes:
+SJJPA's FY 2021/22 and FY 2022/23 "Action Plan" includes:

 - Negotiate additional revisions to the Amtrak operating agreement to improve performance reporting and decrease operating costs.
 Reinvest savings to improve service. - Continue to work jointly with the CHSRA, Caltrans, and CalSTA to develop viable strategies and solutions to support phased implementation of high-speed rail and to meet the needs of the San Joaquins and the stakeholder communities of the San Joaquins Corridor.
-This includes continuing Network Integration planning and coordination to support the success of the Merced-Bakersfield HSR Interim Operating Segment. - Apply for state (TCEP and Congested Corridors) and federal (INFRA, and BUILD) funding to implement the Stockton Diamond Grade Separation Project, and complete the environmental and design work for this key project. - Work with the state to identify funding and then lead the environmental and detailed design work for the MITC Project. - Complete "South of Merced" Network Integration studies. - Coordinate with SJRRC's Ceres to Merced environmental review process regarding the planning and environmental clearance of a future layover and maintenance facility in Merced for ACE and San Joaquins services. - Implement improvements needed to accommodate the planned 8th and 9th Daily Round-Trips trains in conjunction with UPRR, BNSF, Amtrak, and the State. - Deploy San Jose to Merced Thruway Bus Pilot Program.

-- Work with UPRR, BNSF, Amtrak, and the State to improve ridership and revenue by improving reliability, adjusting the service plan, and/or implementing projects that add capacity and reduce travel times. - Contribute to the ongoing fleet analysis being conducted by Caltrans. - Explore new partnerships with public or private bus operators and implement SB 742 provisions with the goals of allowing non-Amtrak passengers to utilize excess seating capacity on buses that connect with San Joaquins trains to save on operations costs.
+This includes continuing Network Integration planning, Interim Service operations planning and detailed agreements, and coordination to support the success of the Merced-Bakersfield HSR Interim Service. - Work with CalSTA, Caltrans, Amtrak, BNSF and UPRR to restore San Joaquins service to pre-COVID-19 levels once the pandemic is over, ridership potential has returned, and funding is available. - Work with the state to identify funding and then lead the environmental and detailed design work for the MITC Project. - Implement Valley Rail improvements needed to accommodate the planned 8th and 9th Daily Round-Trips trains in conjunction with UPRR, BNSF, Amtrak, and the State, and seek funding for improvements to enable further expansion of the San Joaquins between Merced and Sacramento to increase connectivity to HSR Interim Service. - Deploy San Jose to Merced Thruway Bus Pilot Program. - Work with UPRR, BNSF, Amtrak, and the State to improve ridership and revenue by improving reliability, adjusting the service plan, and/or implementing projects that add capacity and reduce travel times. - Contribute to the ongoing fleet analysis being conducted by Caltrans. - Explore new partnerships with public or private bus operators and implement SB 742 provisions with the goals of allowing non-Amtrak passengers to utilize excess seating capacity on buses that connect with San Joaquins trains to save on operations costs. - Work with Butte CAG to study the extension of the San Joaquins services north to Butte County. - Monitor and expand the programs with transit agencies to improve and promote connectivity between the trains and local transit services, and pursue a Caltrans Sustainable Planning grant(s) to study increased connectivity at San Joaquins stations focusing on improving service to underserved disadvantaged/priority populations.